ankitpokhrel/Dynamic-Featured-Image/README.md

 [![Flattr donate button](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=ankitpokhrel&title=Dynamic%20Featured%20Image&description=Support%20the%20development%20of%20Dynamic%20Featured%20Image%20WordPress%20Plugin&tags=dfi,wordpress,plugin,dynamic featured image,multiple featured image,multiple post thumbnails&url=http://wordpress.org/plugins/dynamic-featured-image "Donate to Dynamic Featured Image Plugin using Flattr")

 ### Questions about this project?

-You can always contact me at `ankitpokhrel@gmail.com`, if you have any question or queries about the project.

 Please feel free to report any bug found.
 Pull requests, issues, and plugin recommendations are more than welcome!